 [Carmelo] Since I moved to Cambridge, in 2018, I have been looking at this piece because I have an architectural background.
 So having a drawing done by a very well known architect, brazilian architect Oscar Niemeyer, was super exciting to me.
 And I've tried to get it [through the Student Lending Art Program] multiple times.
 This year, because the Student Lending Program changed its process, we were able to secure an early spot.
 We entered the museum and it was there, so I had no doubt, I was like, ‘okay, I'm going to finally get it this year.’

 How familiar were you with this artist prior to choosing this piece through the Student Lending Art Program?

 [Carmelo] I studied urban design, urban planning, so I was super familiar with the well known, leading pioneer architects of modernist architecture like Oscar Niemeyer, and the amount of buildings that they built all over the world, from, of course, Brazil, the US, Italy.
 This piece is a temporary pavilion that was commissioned in 2003.
 So I like this idea that it was a temporary thing, it was not a building that was supposed to last forever.

-How did you choose where to put the artwork?
+How did you decide where to put the artwork?
 Did you move it at all?